 Your post immediately appears in these places:

-- On your personal profile page: Every Medium user has a personal profile page and unique URL that contains all your posts.
+- On your personal profile page: Every Medium user has a personal profile page with a unique URL that contains all your posts.
 You can share this profile page and your stories with your friends and on social media.

-- In your followers’ “Latest from following” feeds on their Medium homepage and app, where all of your followers will see the latest posts from every Medium author and publication they follow.
+- On your followers’ homepages on desktop and mobile apps, where people can see the latest posts from every Medium author and publication they follow.

 While relational Medium is your best bet for building a reliable readership, there are other routes for further distribution as well:

-Publications are collections of stories by a single or multiple authors, kind of like magazines that live on the Medium network.
+Publications are collections of stories by a single or multiple authors that live on the Medium network.
 There are distribution advantages to creating or joining a publication:

 - Publication followers: Medium readers can also follow publications, and when your post is published or included in a publication, it goes out to its followers.

-- Newsletters: Medium readers can subscribe to a publication’s Newsletter, and editors can send emails to their subscribers as often as they like.
+- Publication newsletters: Medium readers can subscribe to a publication’s Newsletter, and editors can send emails to their subscribers as often as they like.
+Learn more about Newsletters.

-If you are a writer enrolled in the Partner Program, when you click Publish on a story, you will be prompted to choose whether to make your post eligible to earn money as part of Medium’s metered paywall.
+If you are a writer enrolled in the Medium Partner Program, when you publish a story, you will be prompted to choose whether to make your post eligible to earn money as part of Medium’s metered paywall.

-If you check the box, your story will be eligible to earn money based on member reading time, and it will be part of the metered paywall.
-If you do not check the box, it will not be eligible to earn and will not be part of the paywall.
+If you choose to meter your story, it will be eligible to earn money based on member reading time, and it will be part of the metered paywall, and accessible only to Medium members, who are paying Medium subscribers.
+If you do not want to meter your story, it will not be eligible to earn and will not be part of the paywall.

-- Follow the Medium Writers account for additional resources about how to be successful writing on Medium.
+- Follow the Creators Hub publication for additional resources about how to be successful writing on Medium.

-- Read more about recent changes in our blog post.
+- Read more about relational Medium in this blog post.